Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Why die for one’s country?
 An historical exploration of patriotism (love of country) from its late medieval European origins to early twentieth-century reception in East Asia.

-This paper explores the history of patriotism (love of country) from late medieval Europe to twentieth-century Asia.
-The paper examines the historical origins of patriotism in late medieval scholasticism and military practice and traces the development of the idea in Renaissance Italy, seventeenth-century England and revolutionary France, before turning to the Japanese and Chinese reception of it in the nineteenth and early twentieth centuries.
+This paper examines the historical origins of patriotism in late medieval scholasticism and military practice and traces the development of the idea in Renaissance Italy, seventeenth-century England and revolutionary France, before turning to the Japanese and Chinese reception of it in the nineteenth and early twentieth centuries.

 The aim of the paper is thus to understand how and why patriotism was shaped and came to be glorified in the European political tradition and was assimilated through linguistic and cultural translation by East Asian societies.
 This course is designed for students who are interested in late medieval and early modern European history, modern East Asian history, global history and the history of ideas.